dariusPan/booking-bots/README.md

 **Booking Bot** is an automation tool built with **Python** and **Selenium** to automate booking tasks on a target website.
 It simulates human interaction to fill out forms, click buttons, and complete reservation processes automatically.

-This bot is designed for flexibility and can run manually or on a schedule.
+This bot is designed for flexibility and can run manually or on a schedule (can run daily).
 It is cross-platform and can be configured easily using a `.env` file for environment-specific settings such as login credentials and booking preferences.

 ---